brown-band/website/pages/scripts/2017-2018/fall/penn.md

 ## Halftime

-Ladies and gentlemen, friends and alumni, presenting an organization that’s using \*NYSNC songs to cope with our feelings, it’s the Brown University "bye bye bye (bye bye!)"
+Ladies and gentlemen, friends and alumni, presenting an organization that’s using \*NYSNC songs to cope with our feelings, it’s the Brown University “bye bye bye (bye bye!)”
 BANNNDDDDDDDDDDD!

 We know we’ve already talked about plenty of spooky things today, but here’s one last Halloweekend fright for you, Brown sports fan: It’s our last game this season at Brown Stadium, and the last game our seniors will play here!
 Watch now as the Band raises a glass to our beloved seniors.
 COMMENCE WITH THE LIMERICKING.

-:sd[Band forms a champagne glass with senior bubbles and plays "Bits & Pieces" after each senior Limerick.]
+:sd[Band forms a champagne glass with senior bubbles and plays “Bits & Pieces” after each senior Limerick.]

 _Iuliu’s toughened from the frozen wasteland\
 Though Romania he calls his homeland\
 A musical lover\
 Great shows he’s helped us discover\
-"Lift with jerking motion" he advises the Band_
+“Lift with jerking motion” he advises the Band_

 _We’ll miss our historian, Greer\
 Plays piccolo -- it’s easy to hear!\